 The Truth: Al Capone never actually stayed at the Congress Hotel, at least not under his own name, but guests and employees claim to see Capone's ghost from time to time, walking the halls and hearing the clickety-clack of his two-tone wingtip shoes.
 Why would Capone haunt the Congress Hotel anyway?

 PEG LEG JOHNNY

-Other less notorious but just as notable names haunting the hotel halls.
-Hotel staff and guests have reported, and named, a ghostly figure of "Peg-Leg Johnny," who appears to be a hobo.
+Other less notorious but just as notable names haunt the hotel halls.
+Hotel staff and guests have reported and named a ghostly figure of "Peg-Leg Johnny," who appears to be a hobo.
 Little is known about this vagrant.
-Sightings of him have been reported lurking around the South Tower, in guest rooms on different floors, the hotel lobby, and dining areas.
-The incorrigible spirit turns lights and electronics on and off, and generally scares and causes havoc for guests.
+Sightings of him have been reported lurking around the South Tower, in guest rooms on different floors, in the hotel lobby, and in dining areas.
+The incorrigible spirit turns lights and electronics on and off and generally scares and causes havoc for guests.
 It's thought that Johnny had been murdered in the hotel sometime in the early half of the 19th century.

 THE HAND OF MYSTERY

 Then there's the workman who supposedly got buried behind the balcony of the Gold [Ball] Room in the plaster wall when the hotel was being built.
 The hand is called the "Hand of Mystery," referring to his gloved hand.
 It’s deteriorated enough that it’s clearly not just a work glove that was plastered over.
 For the record, the wall it’s coming out of isn’t nearly thick enough for anyone to be buried in it.